-I want to share what we have learned to date with you and compare our experience to the findings discussed in a comprehensive melatonin review published only a few days ago.
+We want to share what we’ve learned to date with you and compare our experience to the findings discussed in scientific reviews of melatonin.

-But when it comes to melatonin, there are huge variations from one person to another.
+When it comes to melatonin, however, there are significant dose variations from one person to another.
 Studies use anywhere between 1 – 100 mg of melatonin per day to document clinical effects.
 Furthermore, it appears that the same dose given to individuals can have very different outcomes.
 Consider, for instance, one study, which found that the same 10 mg melatonin dose given to a group of people could cause over 50 times higher levels of melatonin in the blood from one person to the next (2).

-We have noticed the same dose discrepancy in feedback from our customers.
-Some people are knocked out or show signs of having gotten too high a dose with only 1 mg.
-Others say they only feel effects with 15 mg or more of melatonin a night.
+We’ve noticed the same dose discrepancy in our customer feedback.
+Some people feel knocked out – or show signs of taking too high a dose – with only 2 mg.
+Others say they only feel effects with 15 mg of melatonin a night.
 In spite of the variation, however, around 60% of our customers find that 5 mg works best, while the rest divide evenly between the higher and lower doses.

-The dose variation will constitute the biggest challenge for melatonin research in the future since most clinical trials typically use one fixed dose.
+This dose variation will constitute one of the biggest challenges for melatonin research in the future since most clinical trials typically use one fixed dose.
 This may mean that a large number of participants will either get too high or too low a dose, impacting the results of the study.

 The good thing though is that melatonin seems to be safe even in people who may be taking too high a dose for their needs.
-Studies routinely use between 20 – 100 mg/day with no safety concerns (3).
+Studies routinely use between 20 – 100 mg/day with no reported safety issues (3).

-The pineal gland naturally produces melatonin to help regulate our sleep cycles.
-And because melatonin is naturally produced in the body, the melatonin dose a person may need is influenced by a number of factors, including age, genetics and the number of melatonin receptors in the cell.
+The pineal gland naturally produces melatonin to help regulate our circadian rhythm.
+And because melatonin is naturally produced by the body, the melatonin dose a person may need is influenced by a number of individual factors, including:

-To make matters more complicated, the bioavailability of consuming melatonin tablets is famously low, ranging from 3 to 33 percent (2).
-And the bioavailability can be influenced by other factors, like the amount of enzymes breaking down the molecule and the amount of liquid present when the melatonin is absorbed (6).
+To complicate matters, the bioavailability of consuming melatonin tablets is famously low, ranging from 3 to 33 percent (2).
+Bioavailability may also be influenced by other factors, like the amount of enzymes breaking down the molecule and the amount of liquid present when the melatonin is absorbed (8).